-This section is dedicated to sharing resources related to the book Stretch Yourself! as well as discuss with readers.
+This section is dedicated to sharing resources related to the book Stretch Yourself! as well as discussions with readers.

 About the Authors